SpartanJ/SOIL2/README.md

 The `bin/test_*.dds` fixtures use procedural gradients and checkerboards created by SOIL2's `soil2_generate_dds_fixtures` test utility; they do not contain third-party image content.
 Pass the output directory as its first argument to regenerate them.
-Creating the BC6H fixture requires an OpenGL driver with BPTC support.
+Creating all compressed fixtures requires an OpenGL driver with S3TC, RGTC, and BPTC support.
+Run `bin/soil2-dds-test-release bin` to validate their direct upload and GPU readback.

 **Native HDR texture support**
 ------------------------------